-Western Barley futures contracts are traded in 20-tonne and 100-tonne units, called a job lot and a board lot, respectively.
-Chicago Board of Trade wheat, soybean, corn, and oats contracts are traded in 5,000-bushel lots.
+ICE canola futures contracts are traded in 20-tonne units whereas the CBOT's wheat, soybean, corn, and oats contracts are traded in 5000-bushel lots.

 Most contracts specify one grade of the commodity.
-Often, however, other specified grades are allowed to be delivered at a premium or discount to the par contract price.
-The "par" quality is the quality before discounts or premiums.
-Price differentials are established based on those usually found in the cash or "spot" market.
-See Table 1 for a list of Western Barley futures discounts and premiums.
+Other specified grades may be allowed for delivery at a premium or discount to the par contract price.
+The ‘par’ quality is the quality before discounts or premiums.
+Price differentials in the standardized futures contract are based on those usually found in the cash or spot market.

-This describes the opening (beginning) and closing (ending) times for trading of the particular futures contract.
+Trading hours state the opening (beginning) and closing (ending) times for trading of a particular futures contract.
 With electronic trading, some exchanges' contracts are open almost 24 hours a day while others are more limited.

 Minimum price change

 Each futures contract has a minimum price change specific to a futures contract.
 For ICE canola, traders may only bid or offer prices that are in $0.10 per tonne increments.